 Upon completion of the assessment, you will be provided with a written report approximately 10 pages which includes a drawing of your property and associated stream setbacks.

 How do I request a fee proposal?

-Please send us an email at firstname.lastname@example.org or call (604) 988-3033 and ask for a detailed RAR assessment.
-Please provide your address and the nature of the work you wish to perform.
+To request a detailed RAR assessment, please complete the form below and confirm the nature of the work you wish to perform.
 Also include any surveys you may have of your property.